4

 – Michael

-Oct 4, 2017 at 0:48
+Commented Oct 4, 2017 at 0:48

 • I'm not 100% certain if it will automatically re-replicate the data, but I believe it will At minimum, it will return correct data to the application from another copy (BTRFS will do this too in a local replicated setup).
 However, if you do use Gluster, make sure to turn on the scrubbing feature (done through the 'volume bitrot' subcommands in the Gluster CLI), otherwise you may not catch stuff until it's too late.
-Oct 4, 2017 at 11:44
+Commented Oct 4, 2017 at 11:44

 1